IKIM-Essen/ClusterDocs/docs/examples/python-r-shiny-jupyter-reference.md

 This guide provides supported patterns for interactive exploration and scheduled analysis on the RCC.
 The central rule is that **computation runs through Slurm**.
 Login and interactive nodes are for editing, submitting, monitoring, and forwarding connections—not for sustained computation.

+Short Python and R batch examples use `cpu_short` and must request no more than two hours.
+The `interactive` partition is for attended exploration and bounded Jupyter or Shiny development, not detached or overnight runners.
+Submit long-running analysis with `sbatch` on regular compute and make it restartable.

 ## Storage and environment rules

 Use these locations consistently: